lammps/lammps/doc/src/pair_lepton.rst

 may additionally reference the charges of the two atoms of the pair with "qi" and "qj", respectively.
-With pair style *lepton/coul* one may instead reference the radii of the two atoms of the pair with "radi" and "radj", respectively.
-Note that further constants in the expression can be defined in the same string as additional expressions separated by semi-colons as shown in the examples above.
+With pair style *lepton/coul* one may instead reference the radii of the two atoms of the pair with "radi" and "radj", respectively; this is half of the diameter that can be set in :doc:`data files <read_data>` or the :doc:`set command <set>`.

+Note that further constants in the expressions can be defined in the same string as additional expressions separated by semi-colons as shown in the examples above.

 The expression `"200.0*(r-1.5)^2"` represents a harmonic potential around the pairwise distance :math:`r_0` of 1.5 distance units and a